nomoding/nomod-way/src/_data/articles/mobile-engineering-process.md

 All of our UI together with explanatory flows are located in Figma.
 Figma is organised into Projects, with each project containing a specific large set of features of our product.
 All mobile projects have an "App - " designation in their name followed by the feature, for example "App - Dashboard" is where you'll find UI for our Dashboard, or "App - Settings" is where you'll find UI for our Settings pane.

 We use [Clubhouse][1] to manage our user Stories, Epics, Milestones, and related workflows.
 We have a single [Engineering workflow][2] broken down by both project and stage.
-The relevant project for mobile is appropriately named [Mobile][3] and is available as a standalone view within Clubhouse for additional visbility.
+The relevant project for mobile is appropriately named [Mobile][3] and is available as a standalone view within Clubhouse for additional visibility.

-We use Github to manage all of our code and to hose our code repositories.
-The relvant repositories for Mobile are:
+We use Github to manage all of our code and to host our code repositories.
+The relevant repositories for Mobile are:

 - [Nomod App][4]
 - [Nomod for Stripe][5]